Search Icon A magnifying glass icon.

 Professional Cert PLUS

-Whether you’re designing a logo or painting a house, choosing colors can be frustrating.
+Whether you’re designing a logo or painting your guest room, choosing colors can be frustrating.
 Where do you start?
 Which colors work together, and why?
-How can you creatively explore different moods or directions?
+How can you go from theory to using themes and tools to get the job done?

 color wheelcolor wheel